ICSSecurityLabs/ICSSecurityLabs/vWaterLabs-v2.0/README.md

 # ICS Security Labs - vWaterLabs v2.0
 vWaterLabs v2.0 files <br>
-The directories are appropriately named for the files contensts.<br>
+The directories are appropriately named for the files contents.<br>
 VMs - Virtual Machines for the testbed<br>